strapi/documentation/docs/developer-docs/latest/development/data-management.md

  The following documentation details examples of how to use the `strapi export` and `strapi import` commands.

 :::strapi Using the Command Line Interface (CLI)
-The `strapi export` CLI command and all of the available options are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI#strapi-export.md).
+The `strapi export` and `strapi import` CLI commands with all of the available options are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI#strapi-export.md).
 :::

 ## Export data using the CLI tool